TubaAdrienn/SZFM_2020_2_Softies/documentation/daily-standup.md

 * Adrienn
   1. Created basic game logic to tic-tac-toe
-  2. Implement fixes with AI
+  2. Implement fixes with TicTacToe
   3. No problem